devmt-aj/unit-testing-afternoon/README.md

 ### Summary

 In this step, we'll update our application to allow a previous cart and total to be restored, if the user's charge has failed.
-This will involve changes to the `cart.test.js` and `cart.test.js` files.
+This will involve changes to the `cart.test.js` and `cart.js` files, but for this step we'll just update the test file.

 ### Instructions